telerik/reporting-docs/knowledge-base/should-i-use-system-data-oracleclient-net-data-provider.md

 ## Solution
 We recommend the usage of the Oracle Data Provider for .NET/ODP.NET.
 More .NET data providers and how they can be used for connecting to an Oracle database can be found in the <a href="https://www.connectionstrings.com/oracle/" target="_blank">Oracle connection strings</a> article.

-You may also check out [Data provider is missing in the SqlDataSource wizard](../details/data-provider-is-missing-in-the-sqldatasource-wizard).
+You may also check out [Data provider is missing in the SqlDataSource wizard](./data-provider-is-missing-in-the-sqldatasource-wizard).

+## Notes

-Note that each .NET data provider has its own specification how to read SQL queries.
-If you use SQL parameters, please check the valid syntax for typing parameters in the SQL query.
+Each .NET data provider has its own specification how to read SQL queries.
+If you use *SQL parameters*, please check the valid syntax for typing parameters in the SQL query.